sp1r1don/gulp4template/README.md

 # gulp4template
 config.json - includes paths

-\n All of tasks in lazy load function
+All of tasks in lazy load function